nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/run_batch_application.rst

 .. _jsr352_exitcode_batch_application:

-Completion code for batch application
+Exit code for batch application
 --------------------------------------------------
-The completion code for the main class program mentioned above is as follows.
+The exit code for the main class program mentioned above is as follows.

 * Normal completion: 0 - When the exit status is other than "WARNING" and the batch status is :java:extdoc:`BatchStatus.COMPLETED <javax.batch.runtime.BatchStatus>`
 * Abnormal completion: 1 - When the exit status is other than "WARNING" and the batch status is not :java:extdoc:`BatchStatus.COMPLETED <javax.batch.runtime.BatchStatus>`